Tochukz/AWS-Cloud-Developer/Udemy-Neal-Davis/section-2-accounts-and-iam/hol-15-switching-roles/hol-15.md

 5. Fillout the form and click on the _Switch Role_ button
 6. Now navigate the the EC2 Console to confirm that you can access all the EC2 operation that the Role permits.

-B) Switch role using AWS CLI
+B) Switch role using AWS CLI (using temporary token)

 No previous permission is required